An excerpt from the Special Education Standards of the Pennsylvania Department of Education, 1976 revision:

-Please contact the school counselor.
-The school counselor will provide you with the required Physician’s Statement (P203) and the Physician Input form.
+Please contact the school counselor to provide you with the required Physician’s Statement (P203) and the Physician Input form.
 A psychiatrist must sign a request for homebound instruction for reasons of mental illness.
 If a request for homebound instruction is made because of mental illness, we will need to determine if this student could be in need of emotional support/special education services.

 The P203 is only good for a maximum of 90 calendar days or for the length of time specified by the physician.